doctelligence/doctelligence-org-website/README.md

 We should be building in mind that the value of the tokens becomes nothing (o=∞), as this will mean indivudals no longer require healthcare.

+Life-oriented and agile allow time for inclusiveness, adaptation, and prototyping.

+Healthcare is not universal right, it is a human collective effort.